Mjavala/procleos-labs/README.md

 3. Animated CTA button below CTA text currently works on only DESKTOP & TABLET screen.
 4. OnClick of the CTA button currently works on only DESKTOP & TABLET screen.
+5. After the user types their email, the send button appears below the text entry field, to the right currently works on only DESKTOP & TABLET screen.